 Local Climatological Data

 Climatological Data (CD) monthly/annual publications contain station daily maximum and minimum temperatures and precipitation amounts.
 Some stations provide daily snowfall, snow depth, evaporation, and soil temperature data.
-Each issue also contains monthly summaries for heating and cooling degree days (65 degrees F base).
+Each issue also contains monthly summaries for heating and cooling degree days (65°F base).
 The July issue also contains monthly heating degree days and snow data for the preceding July through June.
 The annual issue contains monthly and annual averages of temperature, precipitation amounts, temperature extremes, freeze data, soil temperatures, evaporation, and a recap of monthly cooling degree days.
 This is the final quality-controlled copy and generally has a four- to six-month time lag.
 Over 8,000 stations are active nationwide.

 Hourly Precipitation Data

 Hourly Precipitation Data (HPD) publications contain hourly precipitation amounts obtained from recording rain gauges located at National Weather Service, Federal Aviation Administration, and cooperative observer stations.
 Published data are displayed in inches to tenths of inches to hundredths at local standard time.
-HPD includes maximum precipitation for nine (9) time periods from 15 minutes to 24 hours, for selected stations.
+HPD includes maximum precipitation for nine time periods, from 15 minutes to 24 hours, for selected stations.
 It includes an hourly account of precipitation amounts for many locations within a chosen state.
 This is the final quality-controlled copy and generally has a four- to six-month time lag.
 Over 2,500 stations are active nationwide.

 Monthly Climatic Data for the World